Ulrike Ottinger

 Ulrike Ottinger (born 6 June 1942) is a German filmmaker and photographer.

 Early life

-In 1959 Ulrike Ottinger began studying at the Academy of Arts in Munich and worked as a painter.
+Ottinger was borin in Konstanz, Germany.
 Her mother, Maria Weinberg, was a journalist and her father, Ulrich Ottinger, was a painter.

+In 1959, Ottinger began studying at the Academy of Fine Arts in Munich and worked as a painter.

-From 1962 to 1968, Ottinger worked as a freelance artist in Paris and studied etching with Johnny Friedlaender among other studies.
+From 1962 to 1968, Ottinger worked as a freelance artist in Paris and studied etching with Johnny Friedlaender, among other techniques.
 They participated in several exhibitions.